OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 --Library Software--

+We already add this library software in the Step in Part I when we tried out the Wi-Fi board.
+Thus, there should not be anything for you do now with regard to loading library software.

+In case you did not do this or the Arduino IDE was re-installed:

 In this step there is now an extra requirement to download and update an Arduino library zip file.

 -download the library zip file from the link provided in the Osoyoo Manual Lesson 5